anatoliykmetyuk/anatoliykmetyuk.github.io/scala-intro/03-vacation-planner.md

 This feature is called _String Interpolation_. _String_ means "text" in the Scala lingo – from now on, we will prefer the word "String" to the word "text".
 "Interpolation" is a smart-sounding term that Google defines as "a remark interjected in a conversation".

-> Task: make the program output the cost in the following format: "Total cost: 640 USD".
+> 🎯 **Exercise**: make the program output the cost in the following format: "Total cost: 640 USD".

-## Homework
-- Change the vacation cost calculator to model a consecutive stay in two different cities: Barcelona and Rome.
-Your itinerary looks as follows: Helsinki -\> Barcelona -\> Rome -\> Helsinki.
-You must account for the flights from Helsinki to Barcelona, Barcelona to Rome, and Rome to Helsinki.
-You will also need to account for the different costs of life and accommodation in the two cities and the different durations of stay in both cities.
-- [Body Mass Index](https://en.wikipedia.org/wiki/Body_mass_index) is a metric used in medicine to determine a healthy weight for a person.
-It is calculated as `BMI = kg/(m*m)` where `kg` is a person's weight in kilograms and `m` is their height in meters.
-Your task is to write a BMI calculator where the user inputs their height and mass in two variables.
-- **HARD**: Make the vacation calculator program output the cost in the following format: "Total cost: 640$" – that is, use `$` instead of `USD`.
+> 📚 **Recap**: In this chapter, we've learned how to do basic arithmetics in Scala.
+We've also covered variables as a means to give a name to data.
+In the next chapter, we'll learn how to give a name to logic.

 ## Concepts Recap
 - **Expression** – a mix of data and logic (such as `2 + 2`) provided by a programmer in a place where the program expects only data.